-1-Substances with Secondary MCLs do not have MCLGs and are not legally enforceable; these limits are primarily established to address aesthetic concerns.

-2-For healthy individuals, the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
-However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet.

-3-Temp. is the temperature of the source water.
+- 1-Substances with Secondary MCLs do not have MCLGs and are not legally enforceable; these limits are primarily established to address aesthetic concerns. - 2-For healthy individuals, the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
+However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet. - 3-Temp is measured on the source water.